Wastewater Service

 Know where your sewer and water lines are located before digging.
 Plan your landscaping to keep invasive roots away and consider removing plants or trees that chronically get into the sewer line.

-Locate your sewer cleanout so you can get to it quickly in an emergency.
-It will probably look like a white PVC pipe sticking out of the ground with a square knob on the lid.
-This may be on the front or back side of the home, depending on where your line connects to the sewer main.
-The District has flags you can place at the site to make it visible under leaves, snow or ice.
+Locate your sewer cleanout so you can find it quickly in an emergency.
+It may look like a white PVC pipe sticking out of the ground with a square knob on the lid.
+This may be on the front or back of the home, depending on where your line connects to the sewer main.

-Also, consider installing a “pop-off cap” on the sewer cleanout.
-These devices work on pressure and are designed to pop off automatically if a backup occurs.
-This will relieve the backup to spill into the yard instead of inside your home causing costly damage.
-If installing a pop-off cap, remember that the seal on the cap has a limited life span and may need to be replaced every couple of years.
+Consider installing a “pop-off cap” on the sewer cleanout.
+These devices are designed to pop off automatically if a backup occurs.
+This allows the backup to spill into the yard instead of inside your home causing costly damage.
+Any type of cap has a limited life span and should be inspected every year.

-Contact your insurance agent to discuss the coverage included in your homeowners’ policy.
-The District is not responsible for damage caused by a sewer backup in your home.
-Adding a sewer backup endorsement policy to your insurance is a low-cost way to protect your home investment!
+Contact your insurance agent to discuss your coverage included in your homeowners’ policy.
+Adding a sewer backup endorsement policy to your insurance is a low-cost way to protect your home.
+The District is not responsible for damage caused by a sewer backup in your house.

 Additional Tips